IntegrationsModel ProvidersGroq

 Example trace in Langfuse

-For more detailed guidance on the Groq SDK or the @observe decorator from Langfuse, please refer to the Groq Documentation and the Langfuse Documentation.
+For more detailed guidance on the Groq SDK, please refer to the Groq Documentation and the Langfuse Documentation.

 Install Required Packages